nguyen-tr-thuc/Olist-E-commerce-Data-Analysis./README.md

 Recommendation for Potential Loyalists and Other -
 ALS (Alternating Least Squares) is an implicit recommendation algorithm to make a recommendation of products and product categories to the users.
 ALS is an iterative optimization process where for every iteration it tries to arrive closer and closer to a factorized representation of the original data.

 This dashboard summarizes the charts drawn in data analysis.
-Dashboard was shared at here <https://lookerstudio.google.com/u/0/reporting/dad93adf-5ad4-448f-9fdd-f75768732542/page/8LItD>
+Dashboard was shared at here [Marketing Dashboard](<https://lookerstudio.google.com/u/0/reporting/dad93adf-5ad4-448f-9fdd-f75768732542/page/8LItD>)